 Last summer we embarked on a big landscaping project for our hillside and we continued this spring by adding more plantings and expanding the bed.
 You can read all about our creating a hillside garden here and then an updated post here.

 Obviously, this is a huge transformation from the barren slope we found when we moved here.
-Now it’s a completly landscaped backyard featuring the uncovered rock, stacked rock and beautiful plants, most of them from Southern Living Plant Collection.
+If you’ve got a yard like this but don’t have as much experience landscaping as we do, you might need a landscaping company like Growing Solutions (https://www.growso.com/) to help you with a few things to make sure it looks good.
+We have quite a lot of experience with landscaping so now it’s a completly landscaped backyard featuring the uncovered rock, stacked rock and beautiful plants, most of them from Southern Living Plant Collection.
 Now that we had the “beauty” part of the yard covered it was time to add some function by adding a raised bed kitchen garden.

 I have had my share of summer gardens now and just love being able enjoy fresh salads filled with cucumbers and tomatoes, zucchini and herbs straight from my own backyard.
 Home grown truly is better.
 And best of all, you know exactly where it came from!

 And because I make every effort to buy organic when I shop, I wanted to focus on finding the safest building materials and soils to use in my garden.
 We used untreated cedar for construction because it’s safe and naturally rot resistant.
 But I’m a firm believer that when you take the time to build something, you want it to last.
 So I did a great deal of research on applying various protectants to the wood that would extend the life of the raised bed and while still being completely safe.
 Thankfully, I stumbled upon this product, ECO-SAFE Wood Treatment.
 Not only does it have great reviews, it is fairly inexpensive. (affiliate link)